techygrrrl/sf6-rank-watchrrr/README.md

 ## Help / Support

 If you're trying to set this up and need help, you can [join the Discord](https://discord.gg/UDBr9v6mjA) and visit the **#sf6-rank-watchrrr** channel.
+Requires a Twitch account to gain access.